Diamonds World Tour: Background

 A day later, she posted a third video in which the tour crew describes how the stage will be set up for every show.
 The production assistant of the stage, Cody Osborne explained that he worked on it probably for over 18 million hours and he hopes it will work.
-Scenes are intercuted with people building the stage up together.
+Scenes are intercut with people building the stage up together.
 Joe Sanchez, who serves as a production manager, stated that he started designing it since last year and it has been in construction for five weeks.
-He also said that it will take a team crew of over 58 people to construct and over a 100 local people crew to turn it down the stage on every show.
+He also said that it will take a team crew of over 58 people to construct and over 100 local people crew to turn it down the stage on every show.
 Sanchez said that the show is more complex than the previous tours by Rihanna.
 On March 4, another video was posted on the singer's channel in which she rehearsal's for the dance routine of "Pour It Up" together with the choreographer.
 According to the latter, "this routine gives you the feeling like a stripper-slash hood choreography, that's the type of energy, that's the type where your mind will be ported."
 The next day, a video of the "Run Through First Look" was uploaded in which Rihanna approved the stage lighting and video content.
 On March 6 a video where the singer and her dancers are doing the video photo shoot was uploaded, before finally the next day, the last video where Rihanna and her crew are making the last rehearsal before leaving for the first show in Buffalo, New York was posted.